 Here is how you can set up a song recording studio at home without having to spend a ton of money.
 You also don't need to be an audio engineer or go back to school just to learn how to use all the gear and software.
+And with a little bit of knowledge about how to use the gear, you can record high quality audio at home easily.

 You might have to learn some new things if you've never done much audio recording before.
 But the things you really need to know are not nearly as scary and difficult as most people think.
 In our articles and videos, we strive to get the point across using plain language and avoiding the usually incomprehensible audio jargon you find in most audio texts and tutorials.